Regional HUD administrator listens to local officials in Connellsville

 “It’s lived its life,” he said of the complex that first opened up, he noted, in 1941.
 “There needs to be a better quality of life in that area.”

-He said the density will be reduced from 142 units or residents to 52 – though all residents will need to move out initially for the demolition.
+He said the complex harbors 142 units in a relatively small area.

-“We’re doing the demolition in phases,” said Tom Marra, director of capital improvements for the Fayette County Housing Authority.
-Marra said about 60 units of residents have been relocated so far.
+Tom Marra, director of capital improvements for the FCHA, said about 60 units of residents have been relocated so far.

 “Moving 142 families – families that don’t want to move out of there – is going to be difficult,” Walters said during the meeting.